-- Your LLC can be dissolved by the state for not being in good standing.
+- Your LLC can be dissolved by the state for not maintaining good standing.

-- You won’t receive potential Service of Process and the courts can come to a conclusion without you even being aware.
+- You won’t receive potential Service of Process and a court can come to a conclusion without you present.

 Can I Be My Own Registered Agent?

 In short, yes, most states allow it.
 And as a bonus, it’s totally free.
 There are only a few states that don’t allow you to serve as your LLC’s own registered agent.
 But if you choose to take this route, think it over carefully, and be aware of a few potential drawbacks:

 - Your personal address will likely be publicly available, which is frustrating from a privacy perspective.